FreeON/freeon/Restricted-HeH+-inp.md

     Charge=1
     Multiplicity=1

 In this case, the file starts by defining the electronic state of the system, which has a net charge of one.
-This would correspond to a bare proton, Since there are no singly occupied orbitals, the multiplicity is one.
+This means that we only have the two electrons of He, and that it is coupled to a bare H atom that supplies a single positive charge.
+Since we only have two electrons the molecular orbital is doubly occupied, and the multiplicity therefore is 1.

     DebugAll=(MaxDebug,MatDebug,CheckSums)